Key agent, not custodian.

 How it works in practice

-- Client initiates request.
+- Client initiates the transaction.

 - Request is checked against documented policy.

-- Identity and authorisation are verified where required, including DocuSign Identity Verification and adviser confirmation for applicable co-signing workflows.
+- Identity and authorisation are verified where required, including DocuSign Identity Verification and adviser confirmation for applicable workflows.

 - Records and documentation are maintained as appropriate.